prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

-Enabling unlocking LUKS devices from GRUB [isn't exposed to the d-i interface](https://bugs.debian.org/814798) (as of Buster), hence people have come up with various custom work-arounds.
-But since the Buster release [`cryptsetup`(8)] defaults to a new [LUKS header format version](https://gitlab.com/cryptsetup/LUKS2-docs), which isn't supported by GRUB as of 2.04.
-(There is a [ticket open](https://savannah.gnu.org/bugs/?55093) in GRUB's upstream bug tracker.)  _Hence the old custom work-around won't work anymore_.
-Until LUKS _version 2_ support is added to GRUB2, the devices holding `/boot` need to be in _LUKS version 1_ to be unlocked from the boot loader.
+Enabling unlocking LUKS devices from GRUB [isn't exposed to the d-i interface](https://bugs.debian.org/814798) (as of Buster), hence people have come up with various custom workarounds.
+But since the Buster release [`cryptsetup`(8)] defaults to a new [LUKS header format version](https://gitlab.com/cryptsetup/LUKS2-docs), which isn't supported by GRUB as of 2.04.  **Hence the pre-Buster workarounds won't work anymore with Buster**.
+Until LUKS *version 2* support is [added to GRUB2](https://savannah.gnu.org/bugs/?55093), the device(s) holding `/boot` needs to be in *LUKS format version 1* to be unlocked from the boot loader.

 This document describes a generic way to unlock LUKS devices from GRUB for Debian Buster.